ayahamza1/MENABITs/index.md

 * 14 transcribed
 * 32 [World Trade Institute](https://edit.wti.org/document/investment-treaty/search)-sourced translations.

-This index includes 66 extracted and cleaned, 14 transcribed, and 32 [World Trade Institute](https://edit.wti.org/document/investment-treaty/search)-sourced translations of treaty texts, each with its source PDF.

 > **License:** Any use, distribution, or reproduction of "The Arab Republic of Egypt's Bilateral Investment Treaties: A Complete Index" [PDF](https://knowledge.uchicago.edu/record/14799?ln=en&v=pdf) or EgyptianBITs.com text files in part or whole must credit Aya Hamza as the original compiler and rightful owner under <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International license</a>.
 > **Disclaimer:** Rights to original treaty texts belong to their publishers (e.g., *Tractatenblad* for Egypt - Netherlands BIT (1996)).